About Us | Chapters | Advertising

 Q: I am concerned about a patient who is ill and reports exposure to Coronavirus, can I refuse to see the patient?

-Q. I have been notified that I have been diagnosed with coronavirus.
+Q. I have been notified that I have been diagnosed with COVID-19.
 What is my obligation to tell my staff or clients?

 A. For patients, we highly recommend you notify any patients (that you have physically interacted with over the last 14 days) that there has been a diagnosis of an individual that they have come into contact with at your office.
 For staff, we recommend you tell them immediately and follow CDC recommendations on isolation and testing.
 Liability in these cases has not yet been fully tested, but knowingly exposing your patients or staff to a virus and/or not alerting them to that fact could be very problematic.

-Q. I have been notified that my client/staff has been diagnosed with coronavirus.
-What is my obligation to tell my staff and other clients?
+Q. I have been notified that my patient/staff has been diagnosed with COVID-19.
+What is my obligation to tell my staff and other patients?

 A: If you work in a hospital, clinic, or other setting, be sure to follow your employer’s protocols for safety and readiness.
 If a patient/staff reports that they have been exposed to any communicable illness, including but not limited to Coronavirus, and have been in your office within the last 14 days, it would be prudent to let any staff or patients who have also been physically in your office during that same time period that an individual who has been in your office has tested positive.
 You do not need to give additional personal information.
 If practicable and suitable for your patients, you may consider offering Telehealth sessions and/or remote work to your staff.

-At this time, CAMFT recommends therapists exercise their best professional judgment in considering whether they should offer in-person psychotherapy.
+As California slowly reopens, CAMFT continues to recommend therapists exercise their best professional judgment in considering whether they should offer in-person psychotherapy.
 Therapists should be familiar with and apply relevant guidance from the federal, state, and local levels of government.
-This guidance, including guidance regarding potential liability issues, can be found in the links below.
 As a therapist, it is always important to consider the potential risks to self, patients, and family members in deciding whether to provide in-person sessions.
-Additionally, you should consult with your physician regarding any medical concerns you may have before resuming in-person sessions.

 Q. I only want to offer in-person sessions to patients who have received the COVID-19 vaccine.
 Can I do this?